JamesCoding888/JavaOCP20221017/README.md

 > StringDemo4.java:
 - Description:

-		The code above defines a class StringDemo4 with a main() method and a addUtil() method.
+		The program defines a class StringDemo4 with a main() method and a addUtil() method.

 		In the main() method, a String variable language is initialized with the value "Javascrip".